ruvents-legacy/data-reconstructor/README.md

 ## Gain control over the whole process

-If you wish to use your own logic for reconstructing process, you can implement the `Ruvents\DataReconstructor\ReconstructInterface` interface:
+If you wish to use your own logic, you can implement the `Ruvents\DataReconstructor\ReconstructInterface` interface:

 ```php
 <?php